-An Authorised Investment Exchange may not suspend or remove from trading on its facilities any Security or Unit in a Listed Fund which no longer complies with its rules, where such step would be likely to cause significant damage to the interests of investors or the orderly functioning of the financial markets.
+An Authorised Investment Exchange may not suspend or remove from trading on its facilities any Security, Unit in a Listed Fund, Commodity Derivative, or Environmental Instrument which no longer complies with its rules, where such step would be likely to cause significant damage to the interests of investors or the orderly functioning of the financial markets.

 3.3.3.
-Suspension or removal from trading of associated derivatives
+Suspension or removal from trading of associated Derivatives

-Where the Authorised Investment Exchange suspends or removes any Security or Unit in a Listed Fund from trading on its facilities, it must also suspend or remove from trading on its facilities any derivative that relates to or is referenced to that Investment where that is required to support the objectives of the suspension or removal of trading of that Investment.
+Where the Authorised Investment Exchange suspends or removes Investment from trading on its facilities, it must also suspend or remove from trading on its facilities any Derivative that relates to or is referenced to that Investment where that is required to support the objectives of the suspension or removal of trading of that Investment.

 3.3.4.
-Publication of decision to suspend or remove Securities or Units in a Listed Fund from trading
+Publication of decision to suspend or remove from trading

-Where the Authorised Investment Exchange suspends or removes any Security or Unit in a Listed Fund from trading on its facilities, including any derivative in accordance with AMI 3.3.3, it must notify the AFSA and make that decision public.
+Where the Authorised Investment Exchange suspends or removes any Security, Unit in a Listed Fund, Commodity Derivative, or Environmental Instrument from trading on its facilities, including any Derivative in accordance with AMI 3.3.3, it must immediately notify the AFSA and make that decision public.

 3.3.5.
-Publication of decision to lift suspension or re-admit Securities or Units in a Listed Fund to trading
+Publication of decision to lift suspension or re-admit to trading

-Where the Authorised Investment Exchange lifts a suspension or re-admits any Security or Unit in a Listed Fund to trading on its facilities, including any derivative suspended or removed from trading in accordance with AMI 3.3.3, following a decision made under AMI 3.3.1, it must notify the AFSA and make that decision public.
+Where the Authorised Investment Exchange lifts a suspension or re-admits any Security, Unit in a Listed Fund, Commodity Derivative, or Environmental Instrument to trading on its facilities, including any Derivative suspended or removed from trading in accordance with AMI 3.3.3, following a decision made under AMI 3.3.1, it must notify the AFSA and make that decision public.